-Through a caring and knowledgeable Tuk Tuk taxi driver in 2012, he was introduced to an orphanage and children’s home called Yasodara.
+In 2012, while on holiday in Sri Lanka to watch the 20/20 Cricket World Cup, Australian carpenter Justin Peacock’s life was changed by a few chance-encounters with friendly locals.
+Through a caring and knowledgeable Tuk Tuk taxi driver he was introduced to an orphanage and children’s home called Yasodara.
 Returning in 2013, he spent 4 self-funded months using his building skills to improve and restore the buildings and grounds at Yasodara.
-As he came to know the staff and children’s needs better, items such as school uniforms, clothing, kitchen utensils, computer equipment and toys were all purchased to make life easier for these children.
+As he came to know the staff and children’s needs better, items such as school uniforms, clothing, kitchen utensils, computer equipment and toys were sourced to make life easier for these children.

 After posting some pictures of his work and life experiences in Sri Lanka on Facebook, his friends, family, and even total strangers were taken with his efforts and began offering donations to further help with his charity work.
 Justin has since returned to Galle in southern Sri Lanka every year delivering donated clothes, toys and sporting equipment, and spending his holidays assisting repair jobs to Yasodara and the Gintota Maya school.

 With the passing of Yasodara’s previous major sponsor in 2016, Justin and the Karuna Sri Lanka team began a commitment to provide ongoing funds to cover the monthly running costs of the orphanage, including utilities, food, clothing, wages for the matrons and schooling for the girls.

 Unfortunately, in 2018 the orphanage was closed following a dispute among members of the local Sri Lankan committee that was trusted with running the orphanage by the Sri Lankan Government’s Probation Board.
 It was a sad turn of events for the children and Justin and his team had to act quickly in order to maintain contact with the girls, who were all separated and sent either back to family or each to to separate orphanages.